-Any cover that is reinstated will be provided as Limited Cover until you have been At Work for 30 consecutive days.
-If you have requested a cancellation of your cover or the insurance cover that was stopped due to a Zero Account Balance, your cover will not automatically restart.
-Should you wish to restart cover in this instance, you will be required to complete an application that may be subject to health and lifestyle assessment, and acceptance by the insurer.
+Any cover that is reinstated will be Limited Cover until you are At Work for 30 consecutive days.

+If you have previously requested a cancellation of your cover, your cover will not automatically restart.
+Should you wish to restart cover in this instance you will be required to complete an application that may be subject to health and lifestyle assessment, and acceptance by the insurer.